riraccuia/pig/README.md

 # Connect to a server using websocket
 pig -c example.com:8080 -proto ws

-# Connect to a server using ICMP with WRED settings
+# Connect to a server using ICMP
-pig -c 1.2.3.4 -proto tls-in-icmp -I en0 -k
+pig -c 192.168.1.1 -proto tls-in-icmp -I en0 -k

 # Connect to a server with ICE using multiple protocols
 pig -c my.server.net -proto ws,quic -k -ice true